ROMEO AND JULIET

 Romeo and Juliet Lesson Plans and Interdisciplinary Support Material

-NEXUS SUPPLEMENTS can be accessed under the LESSON PLANS menu.
-Both the FREE supplements and the FOR-A-FEE supplements include lesson plans.
-NOTE: NEXUS supplements and magazines are protected by U.S. Copyright and cannot be photocopied or downloaded.
+NEXUS Supplements can be accessed under the SUPPLEMENTS menu.
+NOTE: NEXUS supplements and magazines are protected by U.S. Copyright and cannot be photocopied, photographed, or downloaded.

 Romeo and Juliet Project Ideas

 courtly love see “Courtly Love – An Attitude Toward Women,” “The Love Poets (Troubadours),” and “Troubadours of Rock” in The Lion in Winter and the Middle Ages, NEXUS).
 This supplementary lesson is aligned with CCSS.ELA-LITERACY.RL.1, RL.2 and RL.4 (for 9-10).n this supplement, we examine Mercutio’s disparagement of courtly love conventions (“groaning for love,” “Appear thou in the likeness of a sigh; speak but one rhyme, and I am satisfied!
 Cry but ‘Ay me!’ pronounce but ‘love’ and ‘dove’), conventions that Romeo adopts wholeheartedly from the era of the Troubadours and Petrarch.
 (For more on

 tudents learn about the development of English theater from Mystery and Morality plays to the various types of Elizabethan drama: tragedy, comedy, and history – and the combinations of these mocked in Hamlet.
 They are also introduced to the itinerant companies of players that Shakespeare would have seen as a boy touring Stratford-upon-Avon, like the players in Hamlet.

 For Romeo and Juliet Lesson Plans see Lesson Plans menu

 Romeo and Juliet Vocabulary (Coming Soon)